AlexIoannides/kubernetes-mlops/README.md

 ### Initialising a Kubernetes Cluster

-Firstly, within the GCP UI visit the Kubernetes Engine page to trigger the Kubernetes API start-up.
-Then from the command line we start a cluster using,
+Firstly, within the GCP UI visit the Kubernetes Engine page to trigger the Kubernetes API to start-up.
+From the command line we then start a cluster using,

 ```bash
 gcloud container clusters create k8s-test-cluster --num-nodes 3 --machine-type g1-small